 Otherwise, consider the following traits: is your cat a social butterfly, shy, curious, cautious, indoor, outdoor, easy to handle or squirmy?
 Does he like to walk or be carried?
 Does he pay attention to simple commands?
 Knowing your cat’s personality and habits will help you meet his needs and keep him safe while at the campground.

-Make sure your destination is pet friendly.
-Most campgrounds are animal friendly but do have rules.
+Most campgrounds are animal-friendly but do have rules.
 Some charge extra for your animals.
 My cats enjoy off-season camping because it provides them with more uninterrupted outside time.